nikolaybespalov/winsw-maven-plugin/README.md

     </configurationFile>
 ```

-Winsw plugin also provides the ability to modify file information and add icon.
+WinSW plugin also provides the ability to modify file information and add icon.

 ```xml
     <rcFile>